 This bifurcation behavior captures the transient influence of the gust on the flow dynamics.
-The purpose of the forecast model is not to predict the point of bifurcation from the baseline (a task that is assigned to the filter's measurement update), but rather, to capture the subsequent dynamics of the flow in the latent space.
-To ensure the Neural ODE accurately models these dynamics and to provide diverse initial conditions across different aerodynamic cases, snapshots for each disturbed case are restricted to begin 10 time steps ($\Delta t$) after the gust onset and continue for 200 snapshots, encompassing the full gust–airfoil interaction.
-This targeted training strategy enables the Neural ODE to learn the disturbed dynamics effectively, ensuring that during sequential filtering, it can faithfully track the perturbed latent trajectories shortly after the measurement-corrected state aligns with the true disturbed path.
-The network architecture is listed in Table~\ref{tab:network_blocks_forecast} and is trained on both undisturbed and disturbed cases.
+The Neural ODE does not contain information about gust timing; therefore, trajectory separation is triggered by assimilation.
+Once the assimilated surface measurements detect the onset of the disturbance and steer the latent state toward the correct branch, the forecast operator is then expected to propagate the state along the subsequent disturbed trajectory (with help from ongoing measurement updates to maintain this trajectory).
+Motivated by this behavior, and to ensure that the Neural ODE accurately captures the disturbed dynamics under diverse disturbance conditions across aerodynamic cases, the training snapshots for each disturbed case are restricted to begin 10 time steps (10$\Delta t$) after the gust onset, and encompassing the full gust–airfoil interaction that ensues.
+This targeted training strategy enables the Neural ODE to learn the post-bifurcation dynamics effectively with minimal one-step error, ensuring that during sequential filtering it can reliably propagate the corrected latent state together with the measurement update.